Kaoticz/Nekollector/README.md

 ## How to Get Started?

-1. Head over to the [Releases] section.
+1. Head over to the [Releases] page.
 2. Download the `zip` for the version most appropriate to your operating system.
 3. Extract the `zip` file.
 4. If you are on Windows, execute the file at `Nekollector/bin/Nekollector.bat`